monoreals/xmpp-servers/README.md

 This open XMPP servers list from site https://xmpp-servers.404.city

+# How add new XMPP server site?

 To add a new public server, make changes to the [servers.txt](https://github.com/E-404/xmpp-servers/blob/master/servers.txt) file.
-Use alphabetical order for convenience.
-The file is synchronized with the site during the day.
+Use alphabetical order for convenience.The file is synchronized with the site during the day.

 ## Conditions for adding to the list.
 **1. If the added site does not indicate that it is an XMPP server, the site will not be added to the directory as site XMPP server**